gknicholls/Forensic-Fluids/example/README.md

+# Introduction

+We present a couple examples of how to run the java codes that implements BDP classification of forensic body fluids.
+These examples are selected from the analysis presented in the paper by Wu, C. H., Roeder, A. D., & Nicholls, G. K. (2023).
+Java 14.0.1 or above is required.

 # Section 1: Classification of Forensic Body Fluids by Bayesian Inference

 In this example, 46 test mRNA profiles (saved in the comma-delimited file, testSamplesBin_2022_09_22_unknown.csv) are classified by jointly using the BDP in Bayesian inference.